ebeneliason/acetate/README.md

 2.  **Set custom strings.** Set the `debugFormatString` or `debugString` properties directly on your sprites, such as in their `init` functions.
 The former behaves just like the default debug string, performing substitutions as described in the table below.
-The latter will display the provided string directly, which is slightly more performant depending on your needs at the cost of extra work to format the string yourself.
+The latter will display the provided string verbatim, which is slightly more performant at the cost of having to format the string yourself.

+All substitution patterns begin with a dollar sign (`$`) followed by either one or two alphabetical characters.
+They are case sensitive.

 | Pattern | Substitution                                 |
 | ------- | -------------------------------------------- |